 No one knows for certain the origin of the name “Oreo.”
 Some believe it was derived from the French word for gold, “or,” because the original packaging was mostly gold.

-The bigger curiosity to us is, in The Wizard Of Oz film, why did the guards at the castle of the Wicked Witch Of The West sing a chorus of “Oreo?”
+The bigger curiosity to us is from The Wizard Of Oz film.
+Why did the Winkie Guards at the castle of the Wicked Witch Of The West sing a chorus of “Oreo?”

 *The Oreo became kosher in 1998, when the lard in the original recipe was replaced with vegetable shortening.
 Prior to then, Sunshine Bakeries’ Hydrox cookies had long been the kosher alternative.
 But most people preferred the taste of Oreos, and Hydrox cookies were discontinued by Keebler in 2003.